edm00se/blog/content/old/2015-12-04-task-runners-pt2-grunt.md

 </figure>

 ### In Summary
 Grunt is a great place to start.
 It's a mature and robust solution for a lot of task running needs.
 There's a standard for configuration files and the pluggable nature reflects in the comparative ease involved for adding in plugins as you progress through a project.
 In the end, I found myself moving in another direction, which I'll get into next time.
-Until then, ð»!
+Until then, 🍻!

 ### To Be Continued...
 ...in part 3, with gulp!